skyguy-netizen/personal_website/README.md

 ### 3. Config .env

 This repository uses several environment variables.
 Please copy .env.example into .env, then fill in the values with your own.
-For third-party environment variables such as Spotify, Wakatime, Firebase, and others, please refer to the official documentation provided by each provider.
+For third-party environment variables such as Wakatime, Firebase, and others, please refer to the official documentation provided by each provider.

 ```
 BUNDLE_ANALYZER=false